cmusatyalab/openfluid/README.md

 #### B.1 Set Up CUDA
 OpenFluid employs the Flex SDK, a GPU-centric particle simulation library, which mandates the CUDA 9.2.148 toolkit for compilation.
 Download the [cuda toolkit 9.2](https://developer.nvidia.com/cuda-92-download-archive), and position the acquired `/usr/local/cuda-9.2` in `project_root/server/cuda-9.2`.

-For the CUDA runtime library and driver, consider the latest versions.
-Follow [NVIDIA's guidelines](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-installation).
+For the CUDA runtime library and driver, visit [the NVIDIA CUDA downloads page](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to select your operating system and receive step-by-step installation guidance. __It is important that you get the version 535.86.10 for your driver.__

 To verify your NVIDIA driver, use `nvidia-smi`.
 The driver version appears at the top of the resulting output.